phultquist/frame/README.md

 # Smart-Album-Cover
 A Beautiful Display of Music

 A Summer of Making Project by Addison and Patrick.

-Sponsored by GitHub and Hack Club.
+Funded by GitHub through Hack Club.

 #### A Note About the Code
 As of right now, the code contains both NodeJS files and Python files.
 Since I'm better in JS, I started by writing most in JS then switched to Python.